meta-is-beta/horadric-helper/README.md

 [![Release Horadric Helper](https://github.com/meta-is-beta/horadric-helper/actions/workflows/release.yml/badge.svg?branch=main)](https://github.com/meta-is-beta/horadric-helper/actions/workflows/release.yml)

-A JavaScript WebComponents library that allows you to display tooltips from ARPG games\* on you webstie using HTML tags.
+A JavaScript WebComponents library that allows you to display tooltips from ARPG games on you webstie using Html tags.
 See it in action on my [blog](https://meta-is-beta.com/?p=40).

 **Currently supported games** (Version 0.6 Beta)
 - Path of Exile